 PROTECTINGmode.
 If the statement is suspicious (nonmatching), the firewall writes it to the error log.

+MySQL Enterprise Firewall enables profiles to be registered that correspond to individual accounts.
 To use a firewall account profile to protect MySQL against incoming statements from a given account, follow these steps:

 Register the account profile and put it in

 Connect to the MySQL server using the account and execute statements to be learned.
-This trains the corresponding account profile and establishes the rules that form the profile allowlist.
+This trains the account profile and establishes the rules that form the profile allowlist.

 Switch the account profile to